PAINTED PONIES ART WALK & AUCTION

 It takes over two months for local artists to design and create these stunning sculptures, each paired with their sponsors to finalize a unique theme.
 The ponies are then clear-coated by Sandhills Community College’s Collision and Automotive Center to ensure their beauty shines in any weather.
 Each pony features a plaque with its name, artist, and sponsor, along with a QR code linking to additional details about the pony’s creators and supporters.

 Whether you’re walking the walk or joining the excitement of the live auction, the Painted Ponies Art Walk & Auction is a cherished Southern Pines tradition.
-For more information about sponsorships, artists, or the auction, contact Maggie Cline, Director of Development.
+For more information about sponsorships, artists, or the auction, contact our Director of Development.

 Thank you to our sponsors